How Much Is Left In The Fuel Tank

 Sight Glass

 A sight glass is a transparent tube through which the user of the tank can observe the level of liquid contained within.
 Simple sight glasses may be just a plastic or glass tube connected to the bottom of the tank at one end and the top of the tank at the other.
-The level of liquid in the sight glass will be the same as the level of liquid in the tank, if the tank is perfectly levelled.
+The level of liquid in the sight glass will be the same as the level of liquid in the tank if the tank is perfectly leveled.

 A sight glass installed beside the tank head is merely an observational instrument: